Decay spectroscopy of $^{50}$Sc and $^{50m}$Sc to $^{50}$Ti: Data analysis and results

 \subsubsection{Previously known excited states}

 A number of $\gamma$ rays are observed in the current work to de-excite levels previously identified by Alburger {\it et al.} \cite{Alburger1984} (and references therein) but were not originally placed in the $^{50}$Ti level scheme determined from $^{50}$Sc $\beta ^-$ decay.
-This includes excited states in Table \ref{table:BetaBR_LogFT} with energies 4881, 5441 and 5806\,keV where at least one transition was previously assigned depopulating each level.
+This includes excited states in Table \ref{table:BetaBR_LogFT} with energies 4881, 5441 and 5807\,keV where at least one transition was previously assigned depopulating each level.

 For example, a transition observed in the current work with energy 733\,keV is assigned de-exciting the 4881\,keV state while the 1130, 1269 and 3885\,keV transitions are assigned to the 5441\,keV level.
-In addition the 1635 and 4252\,keV transitions are assigned de-exciting the 5806\,keV state.
+In addition, the 1635 and 4252\,keV transitions are assigned de-exciting the 5807\,keV state.
 In each of these cases the additional decay intensity introduced in the current work does not dramatically alter the previously established log({\it ft}) values.
+In general, the branching ratios of $\gamma$-ray transitions depopulating previously-observed levels in $^{50}$Ti show a good agreement with results from neutron-capture measurements \cite{Ruyl84}, although the 1682\,keV transition from the 4881\,keV level is around a factor of 2 larger than previously observed.
+A similar observation was made by Chen and Singh \cite{Chen2019} in their comparison of the results from the previous $\beta$-decay study \cite{Alburger1984} with the neutron-capture data.
+Alburger et al. observed an intensity of $\approx$\,22\% for the 1682\,keV transition relative to the 2206\,keV $\gamma$-ray.

-In cases where no additional transitions are placed de-exciting a level (for example the $4^+$ states at 4147 and 5380\,keV) our log({\it ft}) values are similar to those of Ref. \cite{Elekes2011} which incorporates the work of Alburger {\it et al.} \cite{Alburger1984}.
-The relative intensities of $\gamma$ rays de-exciting the 5380\,keV state show good agreement with that of Ref. \cite{Elekes2011} although a significantly larger intensity for the 3825\,keV transition (around 40~$\%$ of the 2705\,keV transition) was reported in Ref. \cite{Alburger1984}.
-Consequently a weaker $\beta$ branch of 0.17~$\%$ is determined in the current work for the 5380\,keV state.
+In cases where no additional transitions are placed de-exciting a level (for example the $4^+$ states at 4147 and 5380\,keV) our log({\it ft}) values are similar to those of Ref. \cite{Chen2019} which incorporates the work of Alburger {\it et al.} \cite{Alburger1984}.
+The relative intensities of $\gamma$ rays de-exciting the 5380\,keV state show good agreement with that of Ref. \cite{Chen2019} although a significantly larger intensity for the 3825\,keV transition (around 40~$\%$ of the 2705\,keV transition intensity compared with 10~$\%$ in the current work) was reported in Ref. \cite{Alburger1984}.
+Consequently a weaker $\beta$ branch of 0.17~$\%$ is determined in the current work for the 5380\,keV state compared with Ref. \cite{Alburger1984} (0.22~$\%$) but is in agreement with the value included in Table \ref{table:BetaBR_LogFT} for the most recent evaluation \cite{Chen2019}.

-The $\beta$ branch to the 2675\,keV $4_1^+$ state is reduced compared to the value reported in Ref. \cite{Alburger1984} from around 8 $\%$ to 3$\%$.
-This is due to the higher relative intensity of the 524\,keV transition observed in the current work.